jstarks19/jstarks19/README.md

 - 👋 Hi, I’m @jstarks19
 - 👀 I’m interested in Full-Stack Web Development, GUI programming, Networking
-- 🌱 I’m currently learning the React Framework and Python
+- 🌱 I’m currently learning NodeJS, HTML, CSS, and JavaScript
 - 💞️ I’m looking to collaborate on nothing at the moment, just learning and practicing
 - 📫 How to reach me jstarkey0919@gmail.com